Three Days of the Condor: Release

 The film was released in September 1975, earning $8,925,000 in theatrical rentals in the United States and Canada by the end of the year.
-It went on to earn rentals of $20 million in the United States and Canada from a gross of $41.5 million.
+It earned rentals of $20 million in the United States and Canada from a gross of $41.5 million.
 It earned rentals of $32.7 million worldwide.

 Reception

-Rotten Tomatoes, a review aggregator, reports that 87% of 53 surveyed critics gave the film a positive review, and the average rating was 7.4/10; the site's consensus is: "This post-Watergate thriller captures the paranoid tenor of the times, thanks to Sydney Pollack's taut direction and excellent performances from Robert Redford and Faye Dunaway."
+Rotten Tomatoes, a review aggregator, reports that 88% of 56 surveyed critics gave the film a positive review, and the average rating was 7.4/10; the site's consensus is: "This post-Watergate thriller captures the paranoid tenor of the times, thanks to Sydney Pollack's taut direction and excellent performances from Robert Redford and Faye Dunaway."
+On Metacritic, the film has a weighted average of 63 out of 100 based on 11 reviews, indicating "generally favorable" reviews.

 When first released, the film was reviewed positively by Vincent Canby, critic for The New York Times, who wrote that the film "is no match for stories in your local newspaper", but it benefits from good acting and directing.
 Variety called it a B movie that was given a big budget despite its lack of substance.
 Roger Ebert wrote, "Three Days of the Condor is a well-made thriller, tense and involving, and the scary thing, in these months after Watergate, is that it's all too believable."

-John Simon wrote how the book, Six Days of the Condor, had been rewritten for the film:
+John Simon wrote how the film differed from the book:

 That the action has been relocated from sleepy Washington to furious New York City, almost all names have been changed, that the plot has been vastly over-complicated, is of lesser interest than a straight genre film, has been overloaded into an elegy of private, political, and finally, cosmic pessimism, a kind of national, if not metaphysical, guilt film to enchant the disenchanted.

-In closing his review, Simon said the lesson he derived from the film was, "we must be grateful to the CIA: it does what our schools no longer do — engage some people to read books."

 French philosopher Jean Baudrillard lists the film as an example of a new genre of "retro cinema" in his essay on history in the now influential book, Simulacra and Simulation (1981):